Compost select Off The Eaten Path commercially compostable snack bags through this program.

 Because PLA is a bioplastic, it’s designed to be composted and converted into soil to help grow plants.
 Please don't recycle PLA through your curbside program — search the map for a local composting solution or compost it through this program.

 For every Off The Eaten Path commercially compostable snack bag you send us between July 1, 2021 through May 30, 2022, Off The Eaten Path will donate $1 to Ocean Conservancy to help nurture the planet! (up to $192,000).

 No, your shipment can be any weight.
 Your shipment may also be any weight for this program to donate $1 to the Ocean Conservancy for every bag sent.
 We encourage you to ship when your box is full to minimize the transportation carbon footprint for this program.

-No, you do not need to clean the pouches before sending it in to TerraCycle.
-However, please remove as much of the remaining juice as possible before shipping.
-And please remember, UPS will not accept dripping packages, so make sure your waste is dry prior to shipping.
+No, you do not need to clean the packaging before sending it in to TerraCycle, but please remove as much of the remaining product as possible before shipping.
+UPS will not accept dripping packages, so make sure your items are dry.

 Each Off the Eaten Path compostable snack bag will be counted based on an average unit weight of .012 pounds each.